 Since European settlement native fish populations across the Murray-Darling Basin have decreased by up to 90 per cent.
 In the Gunbower-lower Loddon area, nine of the 22 species once located in the system are now locally extinct.
 Of the 13 that are present, six are listed under national and/or state legislation as threatened.

 Thankfully it’s not all doom and gloom, the North Central Catchment Management Authority (CMA) has a plan to ‘bring native fish back.’
-Our plan is not introducing any new ideas, the Murray-Darling Commission Native Fish Strategy 2003-13 identified the majority of these actions over a decade ago, but the North Central CMA are applying these actions on a regional scale in a vibrant and productive irrigation area.
+The Murray-Darling Commission Native Fish Strategy 2003-13 identified the majority of these actions over a decade ago, but the North Central CMA are applying these actions on a regional scale in a vibrant and productive irrigation area.

 The Native Fish Recovery Plan – Gunbower and lower Loddon (the Plan), is a large scale, 20+ year plan that aims to boost native fish populations and improve river health in over 200 kilometres of streams and wetlands in the mid-Murray River system.
 The Plan vision is: